First search for nontensorial gravitational waves from known pulsars

-\header{Introduction.} The first gravitational waves (GWs) detected by the Advanced Laser Interferometer Gravitational-wave Observatory (aLIGO) have already been used to place some of the most stringent constraints on deviations from the general theory of relativity (GR) in the highly-dynamical and strong-field regimes of gravity \cite{gw150914, gw151226, o1bbh, gw170104}.
-However, it has not been possible to unambiguously confirm GR's prediction that the associated metric perturbations are of a tensor nature (helicity $\pm2$), rather than vector (helicity $\pm1$), or scalar (helicity 0) \cite{gw150914_tgr}.
+\header{Introduction}.
+The first gravitational waves detected by the Advanced Laser Interferometer Gravitational-wave Observatory (aLIGO) and Virgo have already been used to place some of the most stringent constraints on deviations from the general theory of relativity (GR) in the highly-dynamical and strong-field regimes of gravity \cite{gw150914, gw151226, o1bbh, gw170104}.
+However, even though some partial progress has been made with the observation of GW170814 \cite{gw170814, Polarizations} and in spite of the wealth of new information provided by GW170817 \cite{gw170817,grb170817}, it has not yet been possible to unambiguously confirm GR's prediction that the associated metric perturbations are of a tensor nature (helicity $\pm2$), rather than vector (helicity $\pm1$), or scalar (helicity 0) \cite{gw150914_tgr}.
 This is unfortunate, since the presence of nontensorial modes is a key prediction of many extensions to GR \cite{Eardley1973a, Eardley1973b, tegp, Will2006, Berti2015}.
-Most importantly, the detection of a scalar or vector component, no matter how small, would automatically falsify Einstein's theory \cite{tegp, Will2006}.
+Most importantly, the detection of a scalar or vector component, no matter how small, would automatically point to physics beyond Einstein's theory \cite{tegp, Will2006}.

-In order to experimentally determine whether gravitational waves are tensorial or not in a model-independent way, one needs a local measurement of the signal's polarization content that breaks the degeneracies between the five distinguishable modes supported by a generic metric theory of gravity \cite{Eardley1973a, Eardley1973b}.
-For transient waves like those detected so far, this cannot be achieved with LIGO's two detectors, as at least five noncooriented differential-arm antennas would be required to break {\em all} such degeneracies \cite{Will2006, Chatziioannou2012}.
-Constraints on the magnitude of non-GR polarizations inferred from indirect measurements, like that of the rate of orbital decay of binary pulsars, are only meaningful in the context of specific theories (see e.g.\ \cite{Weisberg2010, Freire2012}, or \cite{Stairs2003, Wex2014} for reviews).
+In order to experimentally study gravitational-wave polarizations directly, one needs a local measurement of their geometric effect (i.e.~which directions are streched and squeezed) that breaks degeneracies between the five distinguishable (to differential-arm instruments) modes supported by a generic metric theory of gravity \cite{Eardley1973a, Eardley1973b}.
+For transient waves like those detected so far, this cannot be fully achieved with the LIGO-Virgo network, as at least five noncooriented differential-arm antennas are required to break {\em all} such degeneracies \cite{Will2006, Chatziioannou2012}.
+Constraints on the magnitude of non-GR polarizations inferred from indirect measurements, like the rate of orbital decay of binary pulsars, are only meaningful in the context of specific theories (see e.g.\ \cite{Weisberg2010, Freire2012}, or \cite{Stairs2003, Wex2014} for reviews).

 Theory-independent polarization measurements could instead be carried out with current detectors in the presence of signals sufficiently long to probe the detector antenna patterns, which are themselves polarization-sensitive \cite{Isi2015, Isi2017, Nishizawa2009, Callister2017}.
 Such is the case, for instance, for the continuous, almost-monochromatic waves expected from spinning neutron stars with an asymmetric moment of inertia \cite{Thorne1987}.
 Known galactic pulsars are one of the main candidates for searches for such signals in data from ground-based detectors, and analyses targeting them have already achieved sensitivities that are comparable to, or even surpass, their canonical spin-down limit (i.e.~the strain that would be produced if the observed slowdown in the pulsar's rotation was completely due to gravitational radiation) \cite{o1cw}.